Shaun Ryder: Happy Mondays

 In 2004, Happy Mondays reunited to play a comeback gig called "Get Loaded in the Park" on Clapham Common, with only two original members.
 Two years later they released the single "Playground Superstar", featured in the sports drama film Goal (2005), which was released after Bez had won Celebrity Big Brother.
 In 2007 Happy Mondays released their fifth studio album, Uncle Dysfunktional.
 In 2009 he made a cameo appearance as himself in Channel 4 drama Shameless.

 Black Grape

 In 1993 Ryder formed a new rock band, Black Grape.
 Their debut studio album, It's Great When You're Straight...Yeah (1995), topped the UK Albums Chart for a week.
-However, their follow-up studio album, Stupid Stupid Stupid, did not achieve the same critical nor commercial success, and the band broke-up in 1998.
-The group reformed briefly in 2010, and released a single in 2015, and in August 2017, released Pop Voodoo, their first studio album since 1997.
+However, their follow-up studio album, Stupid Stupid Stupid, did not achieve the same critical or commercial success, and the band broke-up in 1998.
+The group reformed briefly in 2010, and released a single in 2015, The singer signed to Warren Askew & Oliver Moheda at Total Artist Management in 2008 for management and in August 2017, released Pop Voodoo, their first studio album since 1997.

 In the beginning of 2024 the band released their fourth studio album Orange Head.